bitcrowd/tickety-tick/README.md

 ## Firefox

 Download the [Firefox Addd-ons SDK](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation) and go into the `firefox-extension` directory.
-Start a Firefox with `cfx run`.
+Start a Firefox with `jpm run`.

+To build the xpi for distribution, go into the `firefox-extension` directory and use `jpm xpi`.

 ## Safari